Emotional Flooding: How To Cope With Overflowing Emotions

 There are many resources available for individuals struggling to deal with difficult emotions.
 Below are a few tried-and-true favorites:

-3. Rising Strong by Dr. Brené Brown is a powerful book that will help you process difficult emotions.
+3. Rising Strong by Dr. Brené Brown is a powerful book that can help you process difficult emotions.
 The author manages to delve into challenging topics that will likely resonate with any reader.

 How online therapy can help

 While the resources listed above are helpful on their own, combining them with individualized therapy is an excellent way to identify the reasons you experience emotional flooding.
-You'll be matched with a licensed therapist who will work with you to process your emotions, communicate more effectively, and help you navigate these feelings when they occur.
+For those experiencing strong emotions, online therapy may feel less intimidating than in-person options, and research suggests that online therapy is an effective way to treat various mental health conditions.
+When you sign up with Regain, you'll be matched with a licensed therapist online who will work with you to process your emotions, communicate more effectively, and help you navigate these feelings when they occur.
 You may choose individual therapy, couples therapy, or both.

 Emotional flooding doesn't have to rule your life.
 With the information and resources provided in this article, you can start processing your emotions, expressing them more effectively, and living without fear.